Yehuda Sarna: Biography

-Rabbi Yehuda Sarna was born in Montreal, Canada.
+Rabbi Sarna was born in Montreal, Canada.
 He attended Yeshivat Har Etzion from 1995 to 1997 before earning his B.A. in English Literature and Judaic Studies from Yeshiva College.
 Rabbi Sarna is a 2003 graduate of the Rabbi Isaac Elchanan Theological Seminary.
 In 2002, he began working at New York University's Bronfman Center for Jewish Student Life, a Hillel affiliate.
-Since then, Rabbi Sarna has founded the Jewish Learning Fellowship, a 10-week experiential, conversational seminar for students looking to deepen their understanding of Judaism on their own terms.
-He has been instrumental in building a strong and diverse Jewish presence at NYU.
+He teaches and lectures at NYU Abu Dhabi and regularly attends the Abu Dhabi Forum for Peace.
 Rabbi Sarna, along with Imam Khalid Latif, co-founded the 'Of Many' Institute for Multifaith Leadership at NYU.
 They teach a course together and lead service trips to cultivate cooperation and dialogue among students from different faiths.
+Sarna has been instrumental in building a strong and diverse Jewish presence at NYU.